Relativistic hydrodynamics with phase transition: Some remarks

 Non-hydro modes are universal properties once we investigate Green's functions \cite{Heller:2015dha}.
 Indeed, in analyzing (high order) hydrodynamics one finds poles/cuts in the Borel plane which exactly correspond to the lowest nonhydrodynamic QNM.
 This reveals that non-hydro excitations have to be included for the self-consistency of the theory.
 The importance of these modes will become obvious when we approach the critical points since the lowest QNMs become comparable to the hydrodynamic ones near the critical points.
 So, the applicability of the effective hydrodynamic description is to be questioned.
 These phenomena will be the focus of the present paper.
 We find that they become very important in the vicinity of a transition point.

-Another important topic is transport coefficients.
-To derive them from the usual ADS/CFT dictionary, we have to follow some actions on the bulk solutions \cite{Son:2002sd} and match the result with the hydro two-point functions \cite{Kovtun:2012rj}.
+To derive the transport coefficient from the usual ADS/CFT dictionary, we have to do some tasks on the bulk solutions \cite{Son:2002sd} and match the result with the hydro two-point functions \cite{Kovtun:2012rj}.
 For our model, this procedure ends with the following for shear and bulk transports

 The fluctuations $(h^x_y(u), h^x_x(u))$ should have incoming solutions near the horizon and regularity conditions on the boundary surface.
 For numerical backgrounds such as we did in the present paper, it is a tedious job to get these kinds of solutions.
 However, from the hydro mode or QNMs in low momenta regime, we could find them.
 We know that in the spin-1 and spin-0 sectors, the hydro modes have the following dispersion relation